 - Turn on 2-step verification.
 If you already have set up 2-Step Verification, continue with the next step.

 - Add a Security Key for 2-step verification.
 (We recommend that you add two YubiKeys, or Security Keys.
 They can be used interchangeably, or one can be your primary device, and one can be a backup device.

 - Be sure to save backup codes (you will use these if you are ever logging in without your YubiKey).
 To do this, scroll down after you have added your YubiKey(s) and, under Backup codes, click Show Codes.
 Click Download or Print, and save the codes in a safe location.

 - You can also set up Google Authenticator to generate verification codes if you don't have your YubiKey.
 The Authenticator app can receive codes even if you are not connected to the internet.

-Your YubiKey is now registered to your account as your default Two-Step Verification device!
+Your YubiKey is now registered to your account as your default Two-Step Verification device on supported browsers!
 The screen now displays all devices that are registered to your account, so you can easily add another Security Key, or remove registered keys.
 (If you accidentally lose a YubiKey, come here and remove that YubiKey from your account.
 No one could log on to your account, though, because they would still need to know your username and password.)